Float07/evolutionary-traveling-salesman/lib/docs.md

 ## Clearing the Memory

 By getting the data as explained in the previous section, you are copying the data allocated by the C library.
-After that, you can tell the C library to clear this data, freeing memory space.
+After that, you can tell the C library to clear its data, freeing memory space.

 TODO